Drugs and Medications to Avoid if You Have COPD Vector

 3. Decongestants

-Decongestants, such as pseudoephedrine (Sudafed) and phenylephrine, are medications used to relieve nasal congestion by narrowing blood vessels in the nasal passages.
+Decongestants like pseudoephedrine (Sudafed) and phenylephrine are commonly used to relieve nasal congestion by narrowing blood vessels in the nasal passages.
+However, for individuals with COPD, these medications can have unintended consequences.

-COPD patients should consult their healthcare provider before using decongestants and consider alternative options for congestion relief.
+Due to these risks, it’s important for COPD patients to consult their healthcare provider before using decongestants and explore safer alternatives for congestion relief.

 Examples: